-DRESS CODE No shorts or miniskirts, no sleeveless, no big bags or backpacks, no big umbrellas (small foldable umbrellas are ok)
+DRESS CODE: No shorts or miniskirts, no sleeveless, no big bags or backpacks, no large umbrellas, small fordable one and small bags are ok

 Through Baroque – Renaissance Rome